The Reploids: Reception

 Rocky Wood describes "The Reploids" as "one of King's least satisfying short stories, mostly due to an unsatisfactory and inconclusive ending."
 James Van Hise states that the story "reads like the first half of a story or the first chapter of a novel", describing it as "not very well developed".

 Relationship with other works

 Aberrant United States currency — changes in color and presidents — is also described by Father Callahan in the chapter "The Priest's Tale Continued (Highways in Hiding)" from The Dark Tower V: Wolves of the Calla (DT5).
 In DT5, such differing bills are explained as originating from different co-existing universes within the Dark Tower multiverse.
 President Chadbourne is mentioned in both the short story and the novel.

-This can also be a reference to the multiverses seen in the novella Ur, where there have been different historical events for different time lines.
+This can also be a reference to the multiverses seen in the novella Ur, where there have been different historical events for different timelines.